FusionCache/docs/docs/concepts.md

 </table>

-Finally, this relationship can be used when using `FIND` to search.
-Let's say we search for all people who have an address in New Yok:
+Finally, this relationship can be used when using `FIND` to search:

 <table>